 Urban Permaculture Adventures

-Growing up in a gorgeous permaculture garden builds some unusual expectations.
-The children played with worms, climbed trees, nibbled on flowers and sometimes fell into patches of stinging nettle.
+Growing up in a gorgeous permaculture garden builds some unusual adult expectations.
+Our children played with worms, cuddled chickens, climbed trees, nibbled on flowers and sometimes fell into patches of stinging nettle.
 When our son grew up he was shocked by the city waste and frustrated that he could no longer compost.
-Confined to a totally indoor existence, the idea for an indoor worm-farm was conceived.
+Confined to a totally indoor existence, his idea for an indoor worm-farm was conceived.

 Our first worm-farm towers were developed by one of our permaculture design course graduates, Robyn Crossland.
 The worm-farm adventure is ever developing.